MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/update-dpm-protection-agent.md

 3. To install updated protection agents on selected computers, select **Update** in the **Actions** pane.

-## Update a protection agent on a disconnected client computer
+## Update a protection agent for a disconnected client computer

 To update a protection agent on a disconnected client computer, follow these steps: